-Figure L-15: Driving Directions to Shirley Plantation
+Figure L-15: Driving Directions to Port Tobacco at Weanack (Shirley Plantation)

 L.4 PROTECTION TO ENVIRONMENTAL RESOURCES

 The Project is proposed for construction on the alignment depicted in Figure L-1.
 In Virginia, Waters of the United States, including wetlands, are regulated by USACE.
 These resources and remaining State Waters are regulated by VDEQ, and Subaqueous Bottomlands and Tidal Wetlands are regulated by the VMRC.
 Construction activity within the Chesapeake Bay in Virginia is regulated by USACE, VDEQ, and VMRC.
 These agencies have jurisdiction under the following regulations: